Top 16 places to visit in France!

 Top 16 Places To Visit in France

-We’ve covered all regions of France in our various motorhome’s over the past couple of decades.
-For us, it’s a little bit like playing a favourite song on repeat!
-So, it makes sense to share our favourite places and bring you our Top 16 places to Visit in France!
+We’ve covered all regions of France by motorhome over the past couple of decades.
+For us, it’s a little bit like playing a favourite song on repeat – it’s comforting, familiar and you feel so much better afterwards!
+So, here’s our pick of the Top 16 places to Visit in France.

 1. The Postman’s Palace

 The correct title of The Postman’s Palace is actually “Palais Idéal du Facteur Cheval“.
 It’s a palace like no other.
 You probably haven’t seen anything like it before and you’re unlikely to see anything like it again!

 So what is it exactly?
 Well, this is the result of the eccentric imagination of Ferdinand Cheval.
 He was a local postman who went about his daily rounds a little differently to your average postie.

 Each day he began collecting stones before using them in an extraordinary project, building this ingenious, elaborate masterpiece.
 Taking over thirty three years to complete, this incredible structure stands in the middle of the French countryside.